Vibe (talk show)

 Vibe was a syndicated American late-night talk show that was spun off from the magazine of the same name.
-Premiering in August 1997, it was produced by Quincy Jones and hosted by Chris Spencer, and featured a brief appearance by President Bill Clinton on its first episode.
+Premiering in August 1997, it was produced by Quincy Jones and hosted by Chris Spencer.
+It featured a brief appearance by President Bill Clinton on its first episode.
 Like The Arsenio Hall Show of the early 1990s, it attracted young, urban audiences.
-Spencer was fired in October of that year and replaced by comedian Sinbad, along with Big Boy as the in-house announcer.
-The show would only last until the summer of 1998 when it was cancelled.
+Spencer was fired in October 1997 and replaced by comedian Sinbad, along with Big Boy as the in-house announcer.
+The show lasted only until the summer of 1998 when it was canceled.
 The show was taped from CBS Television City in Los Angeles.